leahglang/LeahgLang/README.md

 ##  Hi 👋, I'm Leah
-💻 Development is my challenge, I love to learn and develop, try and succeed in creative and diverse ways.\n When I'm not coding, you can find me lost in music – playing, listening, or just enjoying the rhythm of life. 🎶\n Here are some of the languages and tools I work with:
+💻 Development is my challenge, I love to learn and develop, try and succeed in creative and diverse ways.
+When I'm not coding, you can find me lost in music – playing, listening, or just enjoying the rhythm of life. 🎶 Here are some of the languages and tools I work with:

 ![Dart](https://img.shields.io/badge/Dart-%230175C2.svg?style=for-the-badge&logo=dart&logoColor=white)